 One of my teaching interests includes a novel project of combing physical movement, performance, and the circus arts with philosophical study – a project started in 2017 with the creation of PHI 193: Circus and Philosophy.

-Recently, I’ve helped organize (and fund) structural upgrades to a large gym space on campus that now includes 6 aerial dropline points ready for use with various aerial apparatuses – silks, trapeze, lyra, rope, etc. – as well as ground and other circus equipment.
+Starting in 2019, I helped initiate and fund structural upgrades to a large gym space on campus that now includes 6 aerial dropline points ready for use with various aerial apparatuses – silks, trapeze, lyra, rope, etc. – as well as ground and other circus equipment.
 This ‘Circus Lab’ is specifically intended to be the campus hub for interdisciplinary circus-centered education and research.

 Below are the classes I typically teach (or have taught).
-If you are interested in a syllabus, please just email and ask – I love to share and talk about syllabi, reading lists, and course design.
+If you are interested in a syllabus, please just email and ask (meg dot wallace at uky dot edu) – I love to think about and share reading lists and course design.

 - PHI 100: Introduction to Philosophy – Knowledge and Reality